ogjash/OncoSense/README.md

-# 🧠 OncoSense – AI-Powered Hospital Management System
+# 🧠 Qmedix – AI-Powered Hospital Management System
 **Smarter Care, Faster Service**

 ---

 ## 🚀 Overview

-**OncoSense** is an AI-powered hospital management platform built to streamline patient care, diagnostics, and administration.
+**Qmedix** is an AI-powered hospital management platform built to streamline patient care, diagnostics, and administration.
 From intelligent doctor recommendations to smart appointment systems and digital record keeping, OncoSense enables healthcare professionals to deliver **faster, smarter, and more efficient service**, especially in oncology-focused environments.

 ---